1935–36 Coppa Italia

-The 1935–36 Coppa Italia was the restarting edition of the tournament and the first led to its conclusion since 1922.
+The 1935–36 Coppa Italia was the third edition of the national domestic tournament cup in Italian football.
+The tournament resumed 13 years after the inaugural tournament in 1922 and nine years after the 1926–27 Coppa Italia, which was abandoned due to a lack of interest.

-98 teams, all the members of the Higher Directory, took part to this competition, which included a first phase, with elimination rounds reserved to Serie B and C teams, and a final phase, where the 16 winners of the first phase met 16 Serie A teams.
-All the matches were played in a single leg with eventual replays under the model of the FA Cup, homefields were decided by drawing except for the final match in Genoa.
+Ninety-eight teams, all the members of the Direttorio Divisioni Superiori, took part in the competition, which included a first phase, with elimination rounds reserved to Serie B and C teams, and a final phase, where the 16 winners of the first phase met 16 the Serie A teams.
+All the matches were played in a single leg with eventual replays under the model of the FA Cup; homefields were decided by a draw except for the final match in Genoa.

-The trophy was won by Torino, which defeated 5–1 Alessandria in the final match, played at the Marassi Stadium in Genoa on June 11, 1936.
-Winning the cup, Torino also gained the qualification to the 1936 edition of the Mitropa Cup.
+Torino won the title, defeating Alessandria in the final match, 5–1, played at the Marassi Stadium in Genoa on June 11, 1936.
+By winning the cup, Torino also qualified for the 1936 edition of the Mitropa Cup.

 Serie C elimination rounds

 All 64 Serie C teams in the 4 Zones (groups) of the championship.